KevinWorkman/HappyCoding/tutorials/java-server/_posts/2017-06-26-libraries.md

 ## Using Library Code

 Like we learned in [the Java libraries tutorial](/tutorials/java/libraries), you can use classes and functions in a Java library just like you can use regular Java classes- because that's exactly what they are.
-So we can consult the [Appache Commons API](http://commons.apache.org/proper/commons-lang/apidocs/) to find a class and function that's useful for escaping text.
+So we can consult the [Apache Commons API](http://commons.apache.org/proper/commons-lang/apidocs/) to find a class and function that's useful for escaping text.
 Eventually we'll find the `StringEscapeUtils.escapeHtml4()` function.
 We can use it in our servlet code like this:

 ```java
 import java.io.IOException;